visika/tesi-magistrale/thesis.typ

 = Properties of molecular crystals using machine learning potentials

+#outline()
+#set heading(numbering: "1.")

+= Abstract

+Molecular crystals play an important role in the field of materials science, particularly in drug development, electronics, and renewable energy sectors.

+In this work we will study the properties of molecular crystals, using recently developed Machine Learning potentials to model their behaviour and characteristics.
+We will be primarily focusing on water as the initial subject, followed by a study of a selection of other molecular crystals.

+Traditional approaches often grapple with the trade-off between computational expense and accuracy.
+The application of Machine Learning potentials captures complex intermolecular interactions with a significantly reduced computational cost compared to traditional ab-initio methods.

+We will study the capabilities of trained Machine Learning potentials to accurately predict lattice energies, polymorphic behaviours, and response to external conditions like temperature and pressure.
+We will also study dynamic properties such as phonon spectra to complete the insight into the physical and chemical behaviours of molecular crystals.

+= Introduction

+Qual è il problema e cosa si va a fare.

+Molecular crystals are a class of materials of great technological importance.

+L'acqua, i legami etc etc...
+Quantum Monte Carlo, DFT, quali sono i problemi.

+== Prima parte: studio di letteratura
+= Tools
+Ibisco, MACE, ASE.

+= Seconda parte: simulazione per qualche sistema standard in cui l'approccio analitico funziona bene = Terza parte: simulazione per qualche sistema in cui l'approccio analitico non funziona bene

 = Water molecule

 The first task is the optimization of the geometry of the water molecule.